villekf/OMEGA/README.md

 and the source code from here:
 https://github.com/arrayfire/arrayfire

 Installing/building ArrayFire to the default location (`C:\Program Files\ArrayFire` on Windows, `/opt/arrayfire/` on Linux) should cause `install_mex` to automatically locate everything.
 However, in both cases you need to add the library paths to the system PATH.
-On Windows you will be prompted for this during the installation, for Linux you need to add `/opt/arrayfire/lib` to the library path (e.g. `sudo ldconfig /opt/arrayfire/lib/`).
+On Windows you will be prompted for this during the installation, for Linux you need to add `/opt/arrayfire/lib` (bulding from source) or `/opt/arrayfire/lib64` (installer) to the library path (e.g. `sudo ldconfig /opt/arrayfire/lib/`).